Tips for sewing faux leather/vinyl bags

 4. Thickness of faux leather

-The thin faux leather needs interfacing (fleece, batting, foam).
+The thin faux leather requires interfacing (fleece, batting, foam).

 Some faux leather stretches more than others; choose one with the least stretch for making bags.